 Leon County, FL Commercial Vehicle Crash Statistics

-- Average annual number accidents involving CMVs: 617
+- Average annual number of accidents involving CMVs: 617

 - Average annual number of CMV accidents involving injuries: 98